jfioasd/Flip/README.md

 ## IP wrapping

+### Right bound
-Another thing is that execution will be terminated if the IP goes out of the left bound, but the IP will wrap backwards for the right bound.
+Another thing is that execution the IP will wrap backwards for the right bound.

-Wrapping: Whenever IP points to a position after the end of program, the amount that IP goes over the last character is used as a backwards index to the next character scanned by IP.
+Whenever IP points to a position after the end of program, the amount that IP goes over the last character is used as a backwards index to the next character scanned by IP.

 This can be visualized as follows (suppose our program is 5 chars):
 ```